silentorb/game-design/marloth/subjects/defense.md

 ## Conclusion

-*  At the end of the day, a splash of this element could add some fun but I don't want to focus on it because it relies too much on slaughter
+*  At the end of the day, a splash of this element can add some fun but I don't want to focus on it because it relies too much on slaughter

 ## Motivation